HOW DO I GET THERE ?

 TOILETRIES

 Drinking water will be hauled for us by the outfitters, and must be used sparingly as it is a precious resource in the West.
 Personal hygiene can be well maintained by daily 'sponge baths' in the privacy of your tent.
 In addition to soap & water, we recommend 'Baby Wipes' or pre-moistened towelettes.
-Our latrine will be a commercial port-a-potty set up in our campsite.
+Our latrine will be an out-house.
 Sunscreen is essential as the sun shines very brightly dry in the high desert air.
 Insect repellent is a good precaution to have against occasional flies.
 Chapstick can be important in the desert air.
 Please bring sufficient amounts of any medication required as you'll be some distance from a major metropolitan area.
 Bottled water is provided.

 • Towel